 - Remove extra vehicles that are not needed.

 - Remove signs of pets in the home.

-- When home is being shown open all the window blinds and curtains.
+- When the home is being shown, open all the window blinds and curtains.

-- When home is being shown make sure heat or air conditioning is at a pleasant temperature
+- When the home is being shown, make sure heat or air conditioning is at a pleasant temperature.

 - Have carpets professionally cleaned before listing.

 - Be flexible with showings and ready at any moment.

 - Make needed repairs or updates before the house is listed.
 Do not offer an allowance.